Serbian Radical Party

 During the years of Nikolić's leadership, SRS blended ultranationalism with brash, populist, and anti-corruption rhetoric.
 Due to disagreements with Šešelj over European Union integration, Nikolić took many of the high-ranking members of the party to form the Serbian Progressive Party (SNS), which became the ruling party of Serbia in 2012.
 After the split, Dragan Todorović assumed de facto leadership, and the party went into a major decline, only pulling 4% of the vote in 2012 and 2% in 2014, the first time that SRS was not represented in the parliament.
 Shortly after Šešelj's return to Serbia in 2014, the party gained back some of its popularity and it placed third with 8% of the vote in the 2016 election.
 In late 2019, the party went into decline again, and in the 2020 election it ended up only with 2% of the vote and gaining no seats in the parliament again.

 A right-wing populist party, SRS supports the creation of a Greater Serbia.
 It is Eurosceptic, anti-Western orientated, opposed to the accession of Serbia to the European Union and supports establishing closer ties with Russia instead.
-Some journalists described SRS as neofascist in the 1990s due to its vocal support of ultranationalism.
+Some journalists described SRS as neo-fascist in the 1990s; this definition of the party is met in scholarly and academic materials written in the 1990s and the 2000s or describing the party in that period.
 Regarding social issues, SRS is traditionalist.
 It also holds local branches in some of the neighbouring states.